punnalathomas/CloudOperations_project_work/documentation.md

 Terraform is used to define and deploy the infrastructure as code.
 This allows the enviroment to be recreated quickly.
 Seperate S3 buckets are used to keep architecture clear and also makes it easier to manage permissions and lifecycle policies in future.
 Because the system is event driven it triggers only when new data is uploaded.
 This reduces cost and improves efficiency.
+Lifecycle policy was added for the S3 output bucket to tranfer processed files in to Glacier storage after 30 days and deletation of those files after 120 days.

 ## Implementation
 ### Setting up AWS and Terraform